NickkciN7/Software-Engineering-Final-Project/README.md

 ## 🛠️ Linting
 ### Python
 ### Javascript
-no-undef: Off because we don't need to declare a variable with var or const
+no-undef: Off because we don't need to declare a variable with var or const<br />
-camelcase: Off because camelcase is a subjective preference
+camelcase: Off because camelcase is a subjective preference<br />
 no-unused-vars: Off because was giving error with word "event" and window.onload.
-But you need "event"
+But you need "event"<br />
-arrow-paren: Off because not needed,
+arrow-paren: Off because not needed<br />
-no-use-before-define: I like to define things in order that seems chronological in usage,
+no-use-before-define: I like to define things in order that seems chronological in usage<br />
-no-plusplus: I prefer ++
+no-plusplus: I prefer ++<br />
-quotes: I don't think everything should be single quotes
+quotes: I don't think everything should be single quotes<br />
-prefer-template: Was giving error about string concatentation not being expected
+prefer-template: Was giving error about string concatentation not being expected<br />
-prefer-destructuring: I don't prefer using array destructuring
+prefer-destructuring: I don't prefer using array destructuring<br />